AayuStark007/wcgo/README.md

 Since, this project is in development, some features of classic `wc` are yet to be implemented:

-- Support for multiple files
 - Support for passing `-` as file to enable reading from stdin
-- Support for passing multiple flags together. (currently one flag at a time works, so command like: wcgo -lm will not work)
 - Support for fixed with printing (currently output is space separated)

 Since, we are implementing this in Go, this allows scope for utilizing some language features for more performance: